 In 2022, over 200,000 GED® graduates opted for the printed diploma.
 Passing the GED® test in Alaska.
 By understanding your options for receiving your transcript and diploma, you can get the official documentation you need to showcase your achievement to employers and colleges.

 The Alaska GED exams are administered in-person at official testing centers.
-Alaska has multiple certified testing centers where you can take your tests.
+There are multiple certified Alaska GED testing centers where you can take your tests.
 You need to schedule your testing time online at GED.com.
-Here are the Alaska GED Testing Centers:
+Here are best places to take GED tests in Alaska:

 Anchorage